infrastructurebuilder/ibdata-reference-root/README.md

 mvn clean install
 ```

-At the end of each Maven build, each should show:
+At it's end, each Maven build should show:

 ```
 [INFO] ------------------------------------------------------------------------